 How Do I Treat My Dog’s Cancer?

-Note that our condition guide pages also include the ability for you to discuss the possible courses of treatment with qualified veterinarians, as well as read direct accounts of dealing with canine cancer from the owners themselves.
+Note that our condition guides also include the ability for you to discuss the possible courses of treatment with qualified veterinarians, as well as read direct accounts of dealing with canine cancer from the owners themselves.

 How Is Cancer Similar in Dogs, Humans and Other Animals?